oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 ### Metadata
 * [ ] Add a new folder structure in `metadata` directory in root of this repository.
-Per convention this should mirror Maven central notation (`com.example:library` metadata should be located in `metadata/com/example/library`).
+Per convention this should mirror Maven central notation (`org.example:library` metadata should be located in `metadata/org/example/library`).
 * [ ] Add a new entry in `metadata/index.json` that points to metadata being added.
 For example:
     ```json
     [
       ...
       {
-        "directory": "com/example/library",
+        "directory": "org/example/library",
-        "module": "com.example:library"
+        "module": "org.example:library"
       },
       {
-        "module": "com.example:dependant-library",
+        "module": "org.example:dependant-library",
         "requires": [
-          "com.example:library"
+          "org.example:library"
         ]
       }
     ]
     ```
     Note that `dependant-library` can feature its own metadata as well if `directory` key is specified.
 * [ ] Add `index.json` file to the metadata directory.
-In aforementioned case that would be `metadata/com/example/library/index.json`.
+In aforementioned case that would be `metadata/org/example/library/index.json`.
 It should contain the following entries:
     ```json
     [